all-c-a-p-s/Panda/README.md

 ## What Makes Panda Interesting?

 In terms of strength, Panda is pretty unremarkable - currently somewhere around 2900.
-One fairly original idea is that it considers uncertainty in evaluation of a position instead of just returning one evaluation like most engines do.
-The intention is that this makes it value practical chances (i.e. expected score from the game) over just maximising its evaluation.
-Although its current NNUE evaluation doesn't use these, it was trained on data which used this technique.
-However, the purpose of this project is mainly just for me to practice Rust and to combine two of my hobbies (programming and chess).
+Panda certainly doesn't have any techniques which are revolutionary, but I like adding my own ideas and methods on top of the common algorithms.
+One thing which is unique to Panda is its data generation method, in which it plays games against itself and then uses a custom algorithm to backtrack through the search tree, re-evaluating positions based on the information which was subsequently gained by playing out the rest of the game.

-By far the coolest game I've seen it play is [this one](https://www.chess.com/analysis/library/22UV4Zu2Bg) against a really cool MCTS engine called [Javelin](https://github.com/TomaszJaworski777/Javelin).
+By far the most exciting game I've seen it play is [this one](https://www.chess.com/analysis/library/22UV4Zu2Bg) against a really cool MCTS engine called [Javelin](https://github.com/TomaszJaworski777/Javelin).

+## Features
+- UCI compliant (no GUI)
+- magic bitboard move generation
+- Alpha-Beta search with various enhancements
+- NNUE with architecture (768->256)x2 -> 1 trained on self-play
+- custom datagen method

 ## Lichess Bot

 I used the repo https://github.com/lichess-bot-devs/lichess-bot to create a lichess bot for Panda.
-Unfortunately it probably won't be online that much because I'm hosting it locally.
+Unfortunately, it isn't online very often since I host it locally.

 [Panda Lichess Bot](https://lichess.org/@/BotNickal)